The Wang Report

 Composed, observant, warm.

 Hong Kong, 1987.
-Kowloon Tong; mother a Cantonese-language secondary school principal who later translated Tang poetry; father a senior civil engineer at the MTR Corporation.
+Kowloon Tong; mother a Cantonese-language secondary school principal who later translated Tang poetry; father a senior civil engineer at the city's rail operator.
 St Paul's Co-educational College, then HKU for journalism and Chinese literature.
-RTHK English news desk 2009-2013, Bloomberg Television Asia 2013-2018 anchoring the Hong Kong morning desk, Now News English Channel 2018-2024 where she rebuilt the regional current-affairs programming.
+The public broadcaster's English news desk 2009-2013, a regional business-news broadcaster 2013-2018 anchoring the Hong Kong morning desk, a regional English news channel 2018-2024 where she rebuilt the regional current-affairs programming.
 Wang Report 2025.
 Married to a HK Chinese architect specialising in heritage conservation; one daughter, four years old.
 Files from Kowloon Tong before the school run.

 Beat: Daily framing on the homepage and the TL;DR. Cross-desk synthesis.
 The publication's running commentary on its own output.